 Things often involve more than their names might imply.
 Case in point: Black Lives Matter.

 A lot of people react to the phrase "Black Lives Matter" without taking time to understand what's behind it.
 It was prompted by a series of incidents in which government authorities in a number of places in the U.S. seemed to treat black lives as mattering less than others.
 (This includes not just police killings of black persons but a tendency to treat more seriously crimes committed against white persons.)
-Members of Black Lives Matter have proposed a number of practical steps to improve matters, such as better police training.
+Members of Black Lives Matter have proposed a number of practical steps to make things better, such as improved police training.

 But a lot of objections to BLM simply miss the point.
 Yes, all lives matter.
 Yes, the vast majority of black homicide victims are killed by people of the same race.
 (That's also true of white homicide victims, by the way.)
 Yes, homicide rates are higher for black people than for white people.
 Black Lives Matter doesn't say otherwise; it's just addressing something else that's a legitimate topic of concern.
 Maybe it would have been clearer if the BLM movement had adopted the slogan "Black Lives Matter Too."